A plate of homemade pastrami with a side of rye bread and mustardA plate of homemade pastrami with a side of rye bread and mustard

 It’s important to note that the quality of the meat also plays a significant role in the final taste of the pastrami.
 Look for high-quality, grass-fed beef for the best results.
 Additionally, some people prefer to use other meats such as turkey or salmon to make pastrami, which can be a great option for those who don’t eat beef or are looking for a healthier alternative.

-See also How to make risotto from Italy?
+See also How to make pavlova from New Zealand?

 Brining and seasoning your meat for the perfect pastrami flavor